When Will Yahushua Return?

 There were 36 years between the time when the 10 Jubilee cycles ended in AD 34 and when the city of Jerusalem and the Temple of Elohim were destroyed.
-Will there be 36 years between when the 70 Jubilee cycles ended (AD 1994) and when the city of Babylon is destroyed (Revelation 17 and Revelation 18.
-Click on shaded areas to go to the study of these chapters.) and the temple of Satan is destroyed which will be located in Jerusalem (Daniel 11:45; Ezekiel 28:2; 2 Thessalonians 2:4)?
-If this is true, then we are into the 25th Lunar solar year (2019-2020 December 2019) of the additional 36 years since the 70th Jubilee cycle occurred in AD 1994 and there is another (December 2019) 7 full years left to the passover of the year AD 2027 when the time of trouble begins, and less than (December 2019) 11 years before Yahushua will return.
+Will there be 36 years between when the 70 Jubilee cycles ended (AD 1994) and when the city of Babylon is destroyed (Revelation 17 and Revelation 18 Click on shaded areas to go to the study of these chapters.) and the temple of Satan is destroyed which will be located in Jerusalem (Daniel 11:45; Ezekiel 28:2; 2 Thessalonians 2:4)?
+If this is true, then we are into the 27th Lunar solar year (2021-2022 August 2021) of the additional 36 years since the 70th Jubilee cycle occurred in AD 1994 and there is (Sept.
+2021) less than 6 full years left to the Passover of the year AD 2027 when the time of trouble begins, and less than (Sept.
+2021) 10 years before Yahushua will return.
 There has been no delay.
-We just did not understand Elohim's timetable for putting an end to what is going on down here on planet earth.
-This is further discussed in Part 3.
+We just did not understand Elohim's timetable for putting an end to what is going on down here on planet Earth.
+This is further discussed in Part 3 .
 "The thing that hath been, it is that which shall be; and that which is done is that which shall be done; and there is no new thing under the sun" (Ecclesiastes 1:9, emphasis added).

 Yahuwah allowed 10 Jubilee Cycles to the nation of Israel which ended in AD 34 and then added another 36 years before Jerusalem and the Temple were destroyed in AD 70.

-Has Yahuwah allowed 70 Jubilee Cycles to the world which ended in AD 1994 and is He allowing another 36 years to transpire to AD 2030 before the destruction of Babylon takes place?
+Has Yahuwah allowed 70 Jubilee Cycles to the world which ended in AD 1994 and is He allowing another 36 years to transpire to end in AD 2030 before the destruction of Babylon and Satan's tabernacle takes place?

 Yahuwah will have allowed 70 Centuries (70 x 100 = 7,000 years) for sin to run its course before He destroys sin and sinners in the lake of fire.